biolab/orange-hugo/content/blog/2019/2019-09-29-of-carrots-horses-and-fear-of-heights.md

 type="blog"
 thumbImage = "/blog_img/2019/2019-09-29-horses.jpg"
 frontPageImage = "/blog_img/2019/2019-09-29-horses.jpg"
-categories=["statistical significance", "hypothesis testing", "p-value", "multiple hypothesis testing"] shortExcerpt = "A cautionary tale of imaginary friend who made too many hypotheses to test - and how Orange is no different" longExcerpt = "A cautionary tale of imaginary friend who made too many hypotheses to test - and how Orange is no different"
+blog=["statistical significance", "hypothesis testing", "p-value", "multiple hypothesis testing"] shortExcerpt = "A cautionary tale of imaginary friend who made too many hypotheses to test - and how Orange is no different" longExcerpt = "A cautionary tale of imaginary friend who made too many hypotheses to test - and how Orange is no different"
 +++